str-dst/puppytag/README.md

-# scad_puppytag
+# Puppytag
- parametric puppy tag built in openscad
+ Simple parametric puppy tag built in openscad

+ - name can be changed via a parameter
+ - optional internal pocket for film NFC chips